clearmatics/simple-safe/README.md

 Limitations:

-- only tested with Safe Accounts v1.4.1
-- only deploys Safe Accounts v1.4.1 (latest)
-- only tested on Linux operating systems
-- not all Safe functionality is implemented yet
+- ⏳ not all Safe functionality is exposed yet
-- error handling is basic and not user friendly
+- ⚠️ error handling is basic and not user friendly

 ## Quick Start